 Aesculapian Awards Banquet

 Each spring, the College of Medicine Student Council hosts the Aesculapian Awards Banquet to recognize teaching excellence and peer achievement.
-The individual classes from both Oklahoma City campus and the Tulsa School of Community Medicine nominate and select for the Aesculapian Award faculty whom they have identified as distinguishing themselves in the art of teaching.
+The individual classes from both the Oklahoma City campus and the Tulsa School of Community Medicine nominate and select for the Aesculapian Award faculty whom they have identified as distinguishing themselves in the art of teaching.
 The same classes from both campuses also nominate and select peers for the Podalirian Award that recognizes student commitment, leadership, and advocacy on the part of patients and fellow students.
-The College of Medicine Student Council, on behalf of the medical student body, also selects one faculty member for the Edgar L. Young Lifetime Achievement Award.
-This honoree is acknowledged for long-term dedication to teaching and mentoring the next generation of physicians.
+The College of Medicine Student Council, on behalf of the medical student body, also selects one faculty member for the Edgar W. Young Lifetime Achievement Award.
+This honoree is acknowledged for their long-term dedication to teaching and mentoring the next generation of physicians.
 To learn more, click here.

 Anatomical Donor Memorial Lunch

-In 2001, the OU College of Medicine instituted the Anatomical Donor Memorial Luncheon, which introduces students to the life story of the donor and to recognize the gift the donors and their families have made to the students' medical education.
-A dissection team of eight first year students meet with family members of the specific donor.
+In 2001, the OU College of Medicine instituted the Anatomical Donor Memorial Luncheon, which introduces students to the life story of the donor and recognizes the gift the donors and their families have made to the students' medical education.
+A dissection team of eight first-year students meet with family members of the specific donor.
 Students receive orientation about what to discuss, how to pose appropriate questions, and are encouraged to learn the donor's life story.
 Family members are fortified with the information regarding medical school and the importance of students personalizing the learning environment of gross anatomy.
 Family members comment that this is a healthy environment for discussing the loss of a loved family member.
-Students are uniformly positive about the experience and express a commitment to learn from the donor.
+Students are uniformly positive about the experience and express a commitment to learning from the donor.

 Anatomical Donor Memorial Service of Remembrance